Choose to get the COVID-19 vaccine

 How the COVID-19 vaccine is delivered

 The Pfizer-BioNTech, Moderna and J&J COVID-19 vaccines are given through an injection in your upper arm, similar to a flu shot.

 Multiple Dose Vaccines:

-- Pfizer-BioNTech vaccine: given in three doses, with the first and second shots are 21 days apart, and the third dose given six months after.
+- Pfizer-BioNTech vaccine: given in three doses, with the first and second shots are 21 days apart, and the third dose (booster) is given six months after.

 Possible side effects of the COVID-19 vaccine